AANYARAI/EduGROQ/README.md

 💬 Final Note
 “Education is not the filling of a pail, but the lighting of a fire.” — William Butler Yeats

-Thank you for checking out MyTUTOR.
+Thank you for checking out EduGROQ.
 We hope it makes learning simpler, faster, and more fun for everyone! 🚀